U.S. government appeals order blocking TikTok ban from taking effect | Law-Order

 U.S. government appeals order blocking TikTok ban from taking effect

 The U.S. Justice Department said it had appealed a Pennsylvania judge's Oct.
-30 order that blocked the government from imposing restrictions on Chinese-owned TikTok that were set to take effect on Thursday.
-The Commerce Department's August restrictions order was to take effect late in the day, barring transactions with ByteDance's short video sharing app TikTok that its owner had warned would have effectively barred its use in the United States.
+30 order that blocked the government from imposing restrictions on Chinese-owned short video sharing app TikTok that were set to take effect on Thursday.
+The Commerce Department's August order would have barred transactions with TikTok, which its owner ByteDance had warned would effectively prohibit TikTok's use in the United States.

+The White House did not appear to be a in a rush to implement an Aug.
+14 divestiture order that directed ByteDance to sell TikTok by Thursday.
+There were no immediate efforts by the Trump administration to enforce that order, even though it was not clear whether the government would formally grant a request by ByteDance to extend the sale deadline.

 The Commerce Department said Nov.
-1 it would comply with Judge Wendy Beetlestone's order, but would "vigorously defend" its actions.
+1 it would comply with Judge Wendy Beetlestone's order blocking the ban, but said it would "vigorously defend" its actions.
 TikTok did not immediately comment on the government's appeal to the U.S. Third Circuit.

 Beetlestone enjoined the agency from barring data hosting within the United States for TikTok, content delivery services and other technical transactions.
 President Donald Trump's administration contends that TikTok poses national security concerns as personal data collected on 100 million Americans who use the app could be obtained by China's government.
 TikTok denies the allegations.